WRITTEN BY Alice Menyhart

 A high degree of transparency is required throughout the VPA process to preserve the integrity of the development assessment process.
 The developer wants the consent authority to consider its offer to enter into a VPA when the Council evaluates a proposal to amend an EPI or considers the merits of a development application.1 It is therefore important that the public can see what additional benefits the developer is offering to provide, to reduce the risk of bias or of irrelevant matters being taken into account.
 Planning authorities should not place disproportionate weight on a VPA when considering the planning merits of a development application or a proposal to amend an EPI.2

-Councils should be careful to ensure that, where the circumstances described above exist, they follow the prescribed process for the making of VPAs and do not enter into agreements which have a similar effect outside that regime.
+Councils should be careful to ensure that, where the circumstances described above exist, they follow the prescribed process for the making of VPAs and do not enter into agreements that have a similar effect outside that regime.
 Considering such agreements in the development assessment process may result in a development consent being found to be invalid.3

 A developer will often offer to make contributions as part of the process of seeking a change to an EPI or preparing a development application as a way to offset potential impacts of development on the broader community.

-VPAs therefore provide a mechanism under which a willing developer can make contributions of a type or value which the planning authority could not require the developer to provide by other means.
+VPAs, therefore, provide a mechanism under which a willing developer can make contributions of a type or value which the planning authority could not require the developer to provide by other means.
 There does not need to be a strong connection between the proposed development and a monetary contribution or the works to be undertaken under a VPA, although the existence of some nexus between the two makes it less likely that the VPA might be seen as an attempt by the developer to ‘buy’ a development consent.4

 The EPA Act requires that the following information be included in a VPA:5